 The commute is calculated based on the fastest transportation device on hand.
 The commuting time is calculated by public transportation if you do not own a car, and by car if you own one.
 You do not need to buy a car to be eligible for mobility assistance.

 Applying for mobility assistance

 Mobility assistance can be applied for in a retrospective period of 3 months.
-You should therefore apply for mobility assistance within 3 months of the date you wish to be paid.
+You should therefore apply for mobility assistance no later than 3 months after the beginning of the employment relationship.

 Amount and duration of mobility assistance